KSTU: News operation

 In 1984, when the station was an independent owned by Adams, KSTU general manager Vickie Street told Electronic Media that the station could not hope to compete with the well-established VHF stations in news, commenting, "We have two giants here.
 Their news budget is bigger than my entire operations budget.
 It would be David versus Goliath."
 However, the acquisition by Fox made KSTU one of just two stations owned by the company not to produce local news programming (the other was KDAF in Dallas).
 As part of a corporate push to bring news to the remaining stations, in 1991, KSTU began building out a news department.
 Nick Clooney, a veteran television anchor and the father of actor George Clooney, was the original news anchor.
 In addition to serving the Salt Lake market, the KSTU newscast was intended as a prototype for the development of similar newsrooms at mid-market Fox affiliates, and it also functioned as a test bed for Sony and Fox to test a new video camera system based on the Hi8 format.

 The Fox News at Nine debuted on December 31, 1991.
 It was not the first 9 p.m. newscast in modern Utah television, as KXIV briefly aired a KSL-TV-produced newscast between October 1991 and September 1992.
 Clooney was dismissed in 1993 as part of a change in direction for the local newscast.
 These changes were driven by Lisa Gregorisch-Dempsey—later the producer of syndicated newsmagazine Extra—who was placed at KSTU by Murdoch and increased the pace of the format.
 Gregorisch-Dempsey then left Salt Lake in 1994 to start a newsroom at KDAF in Dallas, which was eventually scrapped when Fox announced its plans to sell the station and move its affiliation.
 The half-hour newscast became an hour-long show in 1994.

 The mid-1990s saw the start of KSTU's expansion beyond prime time news coverage with the addition of noon and morning newscasts in 1996.
 While the noon newscast initially rated poorly, the morning news—now known as Good Day Utah—was expanded to a second hour the next year.
 With expansions of newscasts in a variety of time slots, KSTU was producing eight hours of news a day by 2012, ten hours by 2015, and 10 1/2 hours—part of 62 1/2 hours of news output a week—in 2016.

+On September 12, 2025, in the aftermath of the assassination of Charlie Kirk, two men were arrested after an incendiary device planted under a KSTU news vehicle failed to detonate.